Apply for Hardest Hit Funds

 Through the Indiana Foreclosure Prevention Network (“IFPN”), Indiana homeowners may access the Hardest Hit Fund.
-It is estimated that the program will help over 10,000 families who are struggling to make their mortgage payments due to unemployment-related financial hardship.
+It is estimated that the program will help as many as 10,000 families who are struggling to make their mortgage payments due to an involuntary financial hardship.

-If you are an Indiana homeowner who is currently unemployed, or who has been unemployed in the past 12 months, call 877-GET-HOPE or click Here and set up a profile and complete the online application.
+If you are an Indiana homeowner who is having difficulty making mortgage payments due to an involuntary financial hardship, call 877-GET-HOPE (877-438-4673) or click here to begin the online application.
 You will then be connected with an IFPN housing counseling agency that will contact you within a few business days about your next steps.

-Homeowners who are not eligible for the Hardest Hit Fund can still receive free foreclosure prevention assistance from an IFPN housing counseling agency by applying online.
+Homeowners who are not eligible for the Hardest Hit Fund my still receive free foreclosure prevention assistance from an IFPN housing counseling agency by applying online.

 To provide ample lead time to lenders to adopt the revised Pre-Suit Notice, IHCDA now posts a FINAL version of the Pre-Suit Notice, as revised to comply with the terms of HEA 1122, at http://www.877gethope.org/ .
 Under Indiana law, lenders must adopt this Notice no later than January 1, 2011.